Websoft9/mgithub/docs/PRD.md

   -h, --help                show this help message and exit -v, --version             show the version
-  -l, --logs                show the logs --skip-get-repositories   skip get repositories --skip-broken             skip command error and continue next repository -f, --force               do not prompt before overwriting
+  -l, --logs                show the logs
+  -url                      set your git URL, the default value is https://github.com/websoft9 --skip-get-repositories   skip get repositories --skip-broken             skip command error and continue next repository -f, --force               do not prompt before overwriting